-Fantasy Football 2017 Cheatsheet: Mobile Rankings for Last-Minute Drafters
+Fantasy Football 2017 Cheat Sheet: Mobile Rankings for Last-Minute Drafters

 Yes, the Tennessee Titans gave up 378 points last season, which ranked a mediocre eighth out of 16 AFC teams last year.
 However, the Titans aren't facing many daunting offenses this year (at least on paper).
 Therefore, they can take advantage of a softer schedule and improve off last season.

 Take a look for yourself.
 How many offenses will be that challenging?
-Oakland, Seattle and Pittsburgh for sure, and Arizona is a fourth if the pass game can return to 2015 form.
+Oakland, Seattle and Pittsburgh for sure, and Arizona is a fourth if its passing game can return to 2015 form.
 Other than that, the Indianapolis Colts are a big question mark until we see Andrew Luck return to the field, and there's no other team that's particularly daunting.

 That leaves more than half the schedule where the Titans can hang with another team's offense.
-If you're one of those players who likes picking defenses at the very end of drafts, consider Tennessee, who should be available.
+If you're one of those players who likes picking defenses at the very end of drafts, consider Tennessee, which should be available.